The Secret (The Office)

-"The Secret" is the thirteenth episode of the second season of the American comedy television series The Office, and the show's nineteenth episode overall.
+"The Secret" is the thirteenth episode of the second season of the American comedy television series The Office and the show's nineteenth episode overall.
 It was written by Lee Eisenberg and Gene Stupnitsky and directed by Dennie Gordon.
 The episode first aired on January 19, 2006 on NBC.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, Jim Halpert (John Krasinski) is forced into spending time with Michael Scott (Steve Carell) so that Michael will not reveal Jim's feelings for Pam Beesly (Jenna Fischer).
-Meanwhile, Oscar Martinez (Oscar Nunez) takes a "sick day" and Dwight Schrute (Rainn Wilson) investigates whether he is actually sick.
+Meanwhile, Oscar Martinez (Oscar Nunez) takes a sick day and Dwight Schrute (Rainn Wilson) investigates whether he is actually sick.

 "The Secret" was written in roughly 26 hours and was the fastest episode written for the series at the time.
-The title for the episode is purposely vague and refers to Jim's hidden feelings for Pam, Dwight and Angela's relationship, and Oscar's homosexuality.
+The title for the episode is deliberately vague, referring to Jim's hidden feelings for Pam, Dwight and Angela's relationship, and Oscar's homosexuality.
 "The Secret" is also the first episode where many of the actors not credited in the opening sequence are credited directly afterwards instead of as guest appearances.
 The scenes at the Hooters restaurant were filmed relatively early in the day, and a majority of the scenes were improvised by Carell.
 "The Secret" received largely positive reviews from television critics and was watched by 8.7 million viewers, ranking as the forty-fourth most-watched television episode of the week.

 Plot

-Jim Halpert (John Krasinski) realizes that Michael Scott (Steve Carell) mistakenly assumed he was making his feelings for Pam Beesly (Jenna Fischer) known to everyone.
+Jim Halpert realizes that Michael Scott mistakenly assumed he was making his feelings for Pam Beesly known to everyone.
 He tells Michael that he meant this to be a secret between the two of them.
 Michael concludes from this that he and Jim are friends, which leads to an awkward lunch at Hooters paid for with a corporate credit card.
-Michael ultimately reveals Jim's secret to everyone, forcing Jim to confess his crush to Pam himself, although he tells her that he got over it three years ago.
+When Toby Flenderson refuses to authorize this expense, Michael claims that he had to treat Jim to lunch because his productivity was down due to emotional distress, and blurts out Jim's secret.
+Kelly Kapoor overhears and spreads the gossip around the office.
+Not wanting Pam to hear about it from a third party, Jim confesses his crush to Pam himself, although he tells her that he got over it three years ago.
 However, Michael later tells her that he learned of the crush during the recent "booze cruise", leading her to suspect Jim is still infatuated.

-Meanwhile, Dwight Schrute (Rainn Wilson) "investigates" Oscar Martinez's (Oscar Nunez) claimed sick day from work, learning that the co-worker is actually taking time off to ice-skate.
+Meanwhile, Dwight Schrute investigates Oscar Martinez's claimed sick day from work, learning that Oscar is actually taking time off to ice-skate.
 Dwight blackmails Oscar, saying he owes him a favor in return for not revealing his unauthorized leave-taking.
-He then watches a movie with Oscar and Oscar's "roommate" Gil (Tom W. Chick).
+He then watches a movie with Oscar and Oscar's "roommate" Gil.